charlielobster/CUDA_NekRS/README.md

 The difference between CUDA Version and Toolkit Version, even though they are usually the same numeric values on a given machine, is that the CUDA Version refers to the driver software running on a particular GPU device, often referred to as the `native` architecture in configuration tools, while the CUDA Toolkit Version determines what hardware architectures a given codebase on a machine can target.

-To reiterate, the command to `apt install cuda-toolkit` will automatically install the latest CUDA Toolkit (v13) if that matches your CUDA driver version, but Nvidia ended targeting devices below CUDA Versions 7.5.
+To reiterate, the command to `apt install cuda-toolkit` will automatically install the latest CUDA Toolkit (v13) if that matches your CUDA (driver) Version, but Nvidia ended targeting devices below CUDA Versions 7.5 with this release.
 This is a problem because some of NekRS's third party tools (Hypre, OCCA) expect the previous version (v11) of cusparse or similar deprecated CUDA tools.

 So if your driver's CUDA Version is 13, do this: